sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 ## Restrictions/Limitations ##

-- Even though provision for Tunnel NH Group is provided, it is not in the scope of this feature to support Tunnel NH Group.
 - HaMgrd will be writing the ACL rules to APPL_DB and so Configuration/CLI/Yang model to support TUNNEL_NEXT_HOP_TABLE is not in the scope of this feature

 ## Testing Requirements/Design ##